Cakes / Chocolate / Recipe

 Chocolate Cupcakes Recipe | sophisticatedgourmet.com

-These are quite literally the best chocolate cupcakes and they are paired with a delicious and smooth chocolate buttercream frosting.
-The chocolate cake recipe portion of this is as easy as putting a boxed cake mix together, so is the chocolate frosting.
-This is a one-bowl recipe that can be made, simply, with a bowl and a spoon / silicone spatula.
-It can also be made using a stand mixer (a bit more work in this case), or a food processor– whatever floats your boat.
+These are quite literally the best moist chocolate cupcakes and they are paired with a delicious and smooth chocolate buttercream frosting.
+This is an easy one-bowl recipe that is as simple as putting a boxed cake mix together.
+You can mix the chocolate cupcake batter together in a stand mixer (it's a bit more work in this case), or a food processor– whatever floats your boat.

-When filling the cupcake liners, be sure to fill them up with no more than 3 level tablespoons of batter, as this batter is runny.
-If you prefer, use a 1.5 ounce ice cream scoop.
+One thing I can't stress enough: when you're filling the cupcake liners, make sure to fill them with no more than 3 level tablespoons of batter, as this batter is runny.
+If you prefer, use a 1.5 ounce ice cream scoop to help make the process easier.

 Prep Time 20 minutes